aneisch/home-assistant-config/README.md

 - Numerous Wemos D1 Mini sensors via [ESPHome API](https://esphome.io/components/api.html).
 See [/extras/esphome](https://github.com/aneisch/home-assistant-config/tree/master/extras/esphome) for configs.
 - UPS monitoring using [pwrstat_docker](https://github.com/DanielWinks/pwrstat_docker)

 Also using Grafana/Influx for graphing, both running in Docker containers on my NUC.
-Home Assistant, along with a few other web apps, are proxied through my firewall and served via Cloudflare.
+Home Assistant, along with a few other web apps, are proxied through my firewall and are frinted by Cloudflare.

-Thanks to Deviant Engineer for the [guides](https://deviant.engineer/2016/11/hass-centos7/) that helped me during installation!!

 ## Some statistics about my installation:
 Description | value
 -- | --
 Lines of YAML configuration | 2630
-Number of entities (total) | 435
+Number of entities (total) | 406
-Number of fans | 4
+Number of fans | 2
-Number of switches | 73
+Number of switches | 58
 Number of lights | 9
 Number of cameras | 11
-Number of sensors | 199
+Number of sensors | 198
 Number of binary_sensors | 13
 Number of device_trackers | 8
 Number of media_players | 7